 - Documentation: https://rnlp.readthedocs.io/en/latest/

 - Questions?: Contact Alexander L. Hayes (hayesall)

 Stable builds on PyPi

 pip install rnlp

-rnlp can be used either as a CLI tool or as an imported Python Package.
+rnlp can be used either as a command line interface (CLI) tool or as an imported Python Package.

 from rnlp.corpus import declaration import rnlp doi = declaration() rnlp.converter(doi)

-- midWayWordInSentence - word occurs between a third and two-thirds of the block length
+- midWayWordInSentence: Word occurs between a third and two-thirds of a sentence.

-Files contain a toy corpus (files/) and an image of a BoostSRL tree for predicting if a word in a sentence is the word “you”.
+Files contain a toy corpus (example files/) and an image of a BoostSRL tree for predicting if a word in a sentence is the word “you”.

-The tree says that if the word string contained in word ‘b’ is “you” then ‘b’ is the word “you”.
+The tree says that if the word string contained in word ‘b’ is “you” then ‘b’ is the word “you” with a high probability.
 (This is of course true).
-A more interesting inference is the False branch that says that if word ‘b’ is an early word in sentence ‘a’ and word ‘anon12035’ is also an early word in sentence ‘a’ and if the word string contained in word ‘anon12035’ is “Thank”, then the word ‘b’ has decent change of being the word “you”.
+A more interesting inference is the False branch that says that if word ‘b’ is an early word in sentence ‘a’ and word ‘anon12035’ is also an early word in sentence ‘a’ and if the word string contained in word ‘anon12035’ is “Thank”, then the word ‘b’ has decent chance of being the word “you”.
 (The model was able to learn that the word “you” often occurs with the word “Thank” in the same sentence when “Thank” appears early in that sentence).